 Compared to the backpacker favourite, Gili Trawangan, or the more family-friendly Gili Air, there’s very little nightlife on Gili Trawangan (and only a few restaurants) which is why some people stereotype it as the ‘couples’ island.
 So whether you’re travelling alone or on a romantic escape with your loved one, here are some tips for you!

 Gili Meno Eco Hostel: Describing themselves as an ‘eco camping hostel’, the Gili Meno Eco Hostel and offers a range of accommodation from hammocks strung up between the trees, to canvas under the stars, sociable dormitories or even a beachfront penthouse.
 All built by locals and travelling volunteers, there’s a real community spirit here and it’s a great place to meet other backpackers over a game of volleyball or a communal dinner.
-Prices start from 80,000 IDR per night.
-Check out Gili Meno Eco Hostel on Facebook, or on their website.
+Prices start at 80,000 IDR per night.

 Things To Do in Gili Meno